Mississauga allows mosques to broadcast evening call to prayer during Ramadan

 During the exemption, Mississauga mosques and “other non-residential buildings regularly used for worship” can send out only one call to prayer in the evening, according to the motion moved by Ward 9 Coun.
 Pat Saito.

-The motion also said that calls can’t be longer than five minutes or encourage people to physically gather, which would be a violation of COVID-19 emergency closures.
+The motion also said that calls can’t be longer than five minutes or encourage people to physically gather (a violation of COVID-19 emergency closures).

 Mississauga Imam Nafis Bhayat, who is head imam at Jame Masjid, said the call usually acts as an alert for the congregation to stop other activities and come to pray up to five times a day.

-Note: ** Editor's Note: Commenting on this story has been disabled as of Thursday, April 30 at 11:47 a.m. due to violations of the terms of use. ** Editor's Note: Commenting on this story has been disabled as of Thursday, April 30 at 11:47 a.m. due to violations of the terms of use.